 Chris Abele is bringing a new form of leadership to Milwaukee County and Wisconsin.
-County Executive Abele’s vision for Milwaukee County is to make this a government and a place that we are all proud of, and that others point to when seeking a way forward.
+County Executive Abele’s vision is to create a model government that not only provides efficient and high-quality services, but focuses on empowerment and solving the big community problems that exist in Milwaukee County.

-Prior to taking office in 2011 County Executive Abele ran a medical waste company and led the Milwaukee-based Argosy Foundation as its CEO, where he remains a trustee.
+Prior to taking office County Executive Abele ran a medical equipment company and led the Milwaukee-based Argosy Foundation as its CEO, where he remains a trustee.
 The Argosy Foundation seeks to empower others by supporting leaders and organizations that employ creative and entrepreneurial approaches to solving systemic problems.

 For nearly 20 years, Abele’s philanthropy and volunteer work has included serving on and leading numerous local, national and international nonprofit boards.
 He currently serves on many boards, including the Boys & Girls Clubs of America, Schools that Can-Milwaukee, and the Milwaukee Film Festival, which he co-founded.
 He has received numerous awards for his effective leadership and speaks regularly on leadership, philanthropy and nonprofit best practices.